parsampsh/adminx/doc/06_plugins.md

 $admin->register();
 ```

-In the plugin defining, method `run` of plugin class will be runed and admin core object will be
+In the plugin defining, method `run` of plugin class will be ran and admin core object will be
 passed to that.
 Then, plugin can make effects on admin panel in that method.

 Also there is a second argument, `$options`. this argument contains user passed options: